shivaraman83/Hoare/README.md

 ##### 1.1 Github
    1.1.1 In order to create a GitHub integration, you need the generate a GitHub Personal Access token first.
-   As also stated in the documentation instructios below, generate a Github Personal Access Token with the following permissions:
+   As also stated in the documentation instructions below, generate a Github Personal Access Token with the following permissions:

     * repo (all)